jotpowers/Personal-Growth/podcasts.md

 ## Invest Like the Best - Patrick O'Shaughnessy

 Yes, this is an investing podcast, so certain episodes I only find interesting because it's a space that I have [alot](https://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html) of interest.
 But the real value is in the exploration of ideas from people in investing.
 So there are a ton of leadership and growth discussions that have little to do with investing.
 This is probably responsible for 25% of the books that get added to my reading lists.

+I think the original episodes are great, but over time they've gotten more specific.
+The result is that I'm more selective about which ones I listen to now, and I find that I get fewer high level ideas out of them, and instead get mroe nuggets.

 ### Must listen to episodes